 Protecting our natural resources and creating a new generation of youth environmental leaders!

 Our Environmental Education and Conservation Programs have a special place in the portfolio of programs we are currently developing.

-Itacaré has been blessed by an unparalleled natural beauty that comes from its harmonic and almost exotic combination of Atlantic rainforest, secluded beaches, picturesque rivers, gorgeous waterfalls, mangroves and plenty of wildlife.
-Therefore, it is our duty to help protecting this special ecosystem, even more so in times of global warming and climate change.
+Itacaré has been blessed with an unparalleled natural beauty thanks to the harmony of exotic Atlantic rainforest, secluded beaches, picturesque rivers, gorgeous waterfalls, mangroves and plenty of wildlife.
+Therefore, it is our duty to help protect this special ecosystem, even more so in times of global warming and climate change.

 Environmental degradation in Itacaré means more than “just” loss of flora and fauna; it poses a tremendous risk to the livelihoods of thousands of families who rely on fishing and subsistence agriculture.
 Thus, the main goals of our environmental program are to support conservation efforts, in collaboration with local partners and communities, and to form a new generation of youth environmental leaders who can take Itacaré to sustainable development paths, considering the principles of Human Ecology.

 We always incorporate arts into our curriculum and activities, as they help developing critical and creative thinking.
 They also enhance performance in non-arts academic subjects such as mathematics, science, reading and writing; and strengthen students’ academic motivation, self-confidence, and ability to communicate and co-operate effectively.